kevinrzdz/space-gaze/doc/english 🇬🇧/preliminary-draft.md

 The website will have the following functionalities (preliminary):

 - Show detailed information about different celestial bodies.
-- Allow users to search and filter information by different criteria, such as name, type of object, size, distance, among others.
+- Allow users to search and filter information.
-- Add favorite celestial bodies that they wish to track more closely.
 - Provide a calendar of astronomical events, such as eclipses, planetary alignments, and meteor showers.
+- A detailed 3d viewer of the Milky Way and all the bodies in it (provided by https://www.solarsystemscope.com/)

 The technologies used will be: